n-mcmanus/sdm_natives_ERI/README.md

 ## Overview:
-This repository contains the script and functions  used for modeling the distribution for native plant species of interest within Kern County, CA. Due to size limitatoins, most data for this analysis is not hosted in the repo.
+This repository contains the script and functions  used for modeling the distribution for native plant species of interest within Kern County, CA. Due to size limitations, most raw and spatial data for this analysis is not hosted in the repo.
 Short descriptions of the data used, how they were obtained, and links to hosted data (where applicable) are provided in the "Data" section.

 ## Code:
 The analysis was divided between three different scripts, all found in the `src/` directory: